coreeng/knowledge-platform/knowledge-base/content/bootcamp/modules/p2p-fast-feedback/epic-reference-application.md

 ## Requirements

-* Copy either the Java or Go bootcamp reference application as a private repo in the same organisation with the name `reference-application-(java|go)-<github handle>`
+* Copy the  Java (bootcamp-resources/skeletons/reference-application-java) or Go (bootcamp-resources/skeletons/reference-application-go) bootcamp reference applications as a private repo in the same organisation with the name `reference-application-(java|go)-<github handle>`
 * Checkout and verify workstation setup by running it locally, including building, running functional and non-functional tests
-* Update the registry to one that that can be used by your local cluster
+* Update the registry to one that can be used by your local cluster
 * Deploy the application to a local Kubernetes cluster and run the functional tests
-* Complete the CI for the reference application
+* Complete the CI requirements for the reference application
-  * Branch protected for the `main` branch
+  1. Branch protected for the `main` branch
-    * No force pushes to main
+      * No force pushes to main branch
-  * Pull-requests are required for merging to main
+  2. Pull-requests are required for merging to main branch
       * At least one peer review :eyes:
       * “Local testing” taken place :test_tube:
-  * On merge to main
+  3. On merge to main branch, the following should be enforced:
       * Versioned image built
       * Deployed functional tests run
       * Deployed NFT tests run

 ## Questions / Defuzz / Decisions